edhowland/viper/wontfix.md

 # Wont fix

+## 2022-11-18

+## Investigate why there is both the following 2 ways of invoking Buffer methods:

+1. perform env, &block
+  * runtime/base_node_command.rb subclasses BaseCommand
+2. buf_apply environment args, &block
+  * bufnode_buffer_command : subclasses BufferNodeCommand

+Hypothesis: The former is meant to be used for any kind of object stored the VFS, likes arrays, buffers and StringIO objects The latter is a speciallization of that for just buffers

+Note, the @meth member is a curried lambda that is now needing the buffer as the first argument

+Note: there are only NoArg and SingleArg commands.
+Must there was never any need for more.

+There must be some reason for this thing.

+Reason: the above stated reasons are true.

 ## 2022-11-16

 ## If viper -i is set, then also on exit do not ask to save the file